openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

   [`lma_collector::collectd::pacemaker`](#class-lma_collectorcollectdpacemaker)
   class should be declared, with its `master_resource` parameter set to the same value as this parameter.
 Valid options: a string.
 Default: `undef`.

+#### Define `lma_collector::collectd::dbi_services`

+Declare this define to make collectd collect the statuses (`up`, `down` or `disabled`) of the various workers of an OpenStack service.

+The collectd plugin used is DBI, which is a native collectd plugin.
+That plugin uses SQL queries to the MySQL database.

+This define supports the following services: nova, cinder, and neutron.

+The resource title should be set to the service name (e.g. `'nova'`).

+##### Parameters

+* `dbname`: *Required*.
+The database name.
+Valid options: a string.
+* `username`: *Required*.
+The database user.
+Valid options: a string.
+* `password`: *Required*.
+The database password.
+Valid options: a string.
+* `hostname`: *Optional*.
+The database hostname.
+Valid options: a string.
+  Default: `'localhost'`.
+* `report_interval`: *Required*.
+The report interval in seconds used in the service configuration.
+For example Nova's current default value is 10.
+  Valid options: an integer.
+* `downtime_factor`: *Required*.
+The downtime factor used to determine when consider a worker is down.
+A service is deemed "down" if no heartbeat has been received since `downtime_factor * report_interval` seconds.
+Valid
+  options: an integer.

 Limitations
 -----------